wailsapp/docsv1/content/reference/cli.md

 > wails init

 The init command builds out a new project based on a template of your choice.
-We curently support a basic Vue, Vuetify and React templates.
+We curently support a basic Vue, Vuetify, React, and Svelte templates.
 The project will be built automatically after initialisation.

 #### Basic Vue